 The Transitions Curriculum is composed of three separate volumes, Volume I, Personal Management; Volume 2, Career Management; and Volume 3, Life Management.
-Each volume is accompanied by a CD and a packet, that contain a complete set of student handouts in the form of black line masters for every lesson in that volume.
+Each volume is accompanied by a CD, that contains a complete set of student handouts in the form of black line masters for every lesson in that volume.